superhero-com/superhero/docs/tutorials/hackathon/01a-superhero-wallet-and-account.md

-# 01a — Superhero Wallet & account
+# Superhero Wallet & Account

 !!! note
     You'll use Superhero Wallet to hold your æternity account, sign transactions, and connect your mini‑æpp to the Superhero app.